microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

   - It seems like it should be possible to support a "replace" operation that is similar to revive but with new elements instead of resurrecting removed ones, but that too needs to be added as separate operation)

-- They do not alleviate the complexity of modeling an optional value field.
+- They do not alleviate the complexity of modeling an optional field.

 The cell model can be thought of as a refactoring of both the traditional editing primitives and the above additions such that the listed drawbacks are avoided.